ResistanceCN/git-webhook/README.md

-# git-webhook
+# webhook

 A generic webhook service.

-It will execute a sh command when receive a HTTP request.
+It will execute a `sh` command when receiving an HTTP request.

 ## Usage